 In case you do not know, skunks have a great sense of hearing.
 And one way to get rid of them is by taking advantage of this great ability of them.
-Skunks are easily annoyed by noises especially the one that they can only hear.
+Skunks are easily annoyed by noises especially the ones that they can only hear.

 6. Cover Compost

 If you have a compost pile in your yard or near your garden, this could be a green light for skunks.
-Since bugs and worms of all sorts use compost as a breeding ground, this could be a main source of their attention.
+Since bugs and worms of all sorts use compost as a breeding ground, this could be the main source of their attention.
 Cover any compost with a tarp or other plastic materials to block the skunks from getting in.

 7. Moth Balls

-Moth balls have been used for generations to detour more then just skunks.
+Moth balls have been used for generations to detour more than just skunks.
 Simply placing them around your property line will help keep them out.
 Since they have an impressive sense of smell, they can smell them far away and will be detoured.
 Just remember to keep them away from the children.

-8. Treat for bugs, worms and other insects.
+8. Treat bugs, worms, and other insects.

-Getting rid of skunks isn’t hard.
+Getting rid of skunks in your yard isn’t hard.
 It just needs to be done carefully or else the consequences could be rather smelly.
 Simply taking away their food source will keep them out.
 If there is no food source they will have to find somewhere else to go.
 Taking away their food source for a few days won’t take care of the problem.
 It’s something you will have to continue to do in order to prevent them from returning.